Our Club Constitution is below and contains the following information:

 Our Mission – Madeley White Star FC

 To provide football, in an enjoyable and supportive environment.
-We endeavour to develop the confidence, courage and pride in every player and maximize the opportunities for local talent.
+We endeavor to develop the confidence, courage and pride in every player and maximize the opportunities for local talent.
 We have the following specific objectives:

 > To encourage participation and enjoyment of local football